ElCuchillo/17_sites_monitoring/README.md

 $ python3 check_sites_health.py <filename>
 ```
-where <filename> is the file with URLs list for testing.
+where 'filename' is the file with URLs list for testing.

 Note, the script needs additional python modules to work.
 It would be installed by command: